Nanarow/Nanarow/README.md

 * 🌍  I'm based in Thailand
 * ✉️  You can contact me at [woranan.sholee@gmail.com](mailto:woranan.sholee@gmail.com)
-* 🧠  I'm learning a game development
+* 🧠  I'm learning a software development

 ### Skills